robenkleene/design-references/houdini/houdini.md

 - `right-click-drag`: Pan
 - `⌃-drag`: Rotate

+## Mouse

+- right-click "Show Node Information..." is similar to middle-click and hold.

 ## Window Management

 Splits can also be accessed by clicking the disclosure arrow to the top right above the viewport (next to the white box to maximize).